vieirads/100DaysOfCode/r1-log.md

 Kept working on my <a href="https://vieirads.github.io">GitHub page</a>.
 Tried to implement `grid` and `flexbox` into some components.
 I also tried to use `@media` queries in order to make the size of the elements and fonts responsive.

 ### R1D23
-Study and reproduced the Portifolio example by **freeCodeCamp**.
+Studied and reproduced the Portfolio example by **freeCodeCamp**.
 I wrote the CSS trying to understand what each property would do.
 It was a good exercise.

+### R1D24
+Started to study JavaScript at **freeCodeCamp**.
+I want to learn more about how the dynamics of the pages work, and, of course, how can I implement them.

+Going throught the begginer's part.
+So far it is ok, since I already studied this part once.